![]() |

 and give you an exaggerated reading.
 Just be careful to measure to the bottom

-of the snow not to the ground.
 Measuring new snow accumulation is easy when

 wind blows, measuring snow becomes a real challenge.
 We deal with drifted